redhouanemessaoud/AWS-Security-Guardrails-TF/README.md

-# AWS Security Guardrails & Terraform Generator
+# AWS Security Guardrails & Terraform

 This repository contains a set of scripts designed to automate the generation of security requirements and secure Terraform modules for AWS services (supporting blog post can be found [here](https://naman16.github.io/cloud-security/AWS%20Security%20Guardrails%20%26%20Terraform/).
 The process is broken down into four main scripts, each with specific roles in parsing, consolidating, and implementing security rules for AWS environments.